 You may report online at http://www.hunt.alaska.gov

-Unit 22B, west of Golovnin Bay, west of the west banks of Fish and Niukluk rivers below the Libby River, and excluding the Niukluk River drainage above and including the Libby River drainage; 22D, Pilgrim River drainage:
+Unit 22B, west of Golovnin Bay, west of the west banks of Fish and Niukluk rivers below the Libby River (excluding the Libby River drainage and Niukluk River drainage above the mouth of the Libby River); Unit 22D, Pilgrim River drainage:

 Remainder of 22A, 22C, remainder of 22D, and remainder of 22E:

 May be announced

 *Consult the Federal Subsistence Management Regulations for information regarding Federal Public Lands in Alaska.*

 3) BAG LIMIT: Twenty (20) caribou total, five (5) caribou per day.

 4) REPORTING: Successful Hunters: Report within 15 days of taking a legal annual bag limit.
 Unsuccessful hunters, those who did not hunt, and hunters who were successful but harvested less than 20 caribou must submit their report by July 15.
 Report in person, online at hunt.alaska.gov, by telephone (907) 443-2271 or (800) 560-2271 (you can leave a recorded message at Ext 8191), in the drop box at the Nome ADF&G office, or by pre-paid mail.

 5) WHO QUALIFIES: Alaska residents are qualified to hunt in all areas.
 Immediately upon taking an animal you must completely remove the number corresponding to that part of your bag limit and fill in the date you killed the animal as well as its sex in ink.